lingxz/blog/_posts/2017-08-19-handy-docker-commands.md

 excerpt: Recently I set up my server on DigitalOcean with Docker and Nginx as a reverse proxy.
 This is a brief documentation of how I did it and a few Docker commands I found most useful.
 ---

+Recently I set up my server on DigitalOcean with Docker and Nginx as a reverse proxy.
+This is a brief description of how I did it and a few Docker commands I found most useful.

 *Jump to...*
 * TOC
 {:toc}